Norwegian Forest Cat: Behaviour

 They are friendly, intelligent, and generally good with people.
 The Norwegian Forest Cat has a lot of energy.
-Fanciers note that these cats produce a variety of high-pitched "chirping" vocalizations.
+Fanciers note that these cats produce a variety of high-pitched "chirping" vocalisations.

+Since the cats have very strong claws, they are very good climbers, and can even climb rocks.
 Norwegian Forest Cats that live primarily outdoors become swift and effective hunters, but the breed can also adapt to indoor life.
 A study comparing Norwegian Forest Cat kittens to Siamese, Oriental, and Abyssinian kittens found the Norwegian Forest Cat to be more likely to explore and try to escape.

 Health

-In an experiment directed by John C. Fyfea, Rebeccah L. Kurzhals, and others, it was concluded that a complex rearrangement in the breed's Glycogen branching enzyme (GBE1) can cause both a perinatal hypoglycemic collapse and a late-juvenile-onset neuromuscular degeneration in glycogen storage disease type IV in the breed.
+In a scientific experiment, it was concluded that a complex rearrangement in the breed's Glycogen branching enzyme (GBE1) can cause both a perinatal hypoglycaemic collapse and a late-juvenile-onset neuromuscular degeneration in glycogen storage disease type IV in the breed.
 This disorder, while rare, can prove fatal to cats that have it.
 Glycogen storage disease type IV due to branching enzyme deficiency was found in an inbred family of Norwegian Forest Cats.

 The breed has also been known to suffer from hip dysplasia, which is a rare, partially hereditary disease of the hip joint.

 An analysis of pedigree records of cats in England found evidence of hereditary cardiomyopathy.
 A 2005 study looking at 17 cases of eosinophilic granuloma complex in Norwegian Forest Cats found a link between the cats after reviewing pedigree analysis, suggesting a hereditary nature of the condition.